TNTfish/Connan-Area-Local-Storage/README.md

-Hi,there!What are u expecting learning form this README.md??? as u see there is nothing yet!
+Hi,there!What are u expecting learning form this README.md???
+And as u see there is nothing yet!